 Her eyes darted around the mysterious cavern she had never seen before.
 It was a perfectly sized room, with walls of stone.

 “It is a room in the center of the opera.
 I come here at times.”

 “Raoul assured me….”
 Christine caught the words from escaping.

 “What did the fervent hearted boy have to say?”

 She spoke quickly, assuring him that their passing chattery was polite pleasantries.
-It was for Raul’s benefit, she denied their recent attachment.
-She feared Eric would come to harm him.
+It was for Raoul’s benefit, she denied their recent attachment.
+She feared Erik would come to harm him.